Twisted Blanchfield pairings and twisted signatures III: Applications: Introduction

 The twisted signature $\sigma_{K,\beta}$ is obtained as the signature function of the linking form $\Bl_{\beta}(K)$.
 In practice however, instead of describing the signature function, it is often more convenient to describe its value at the points $\xi \in S^1$ where it jumps.
 Without going into details, given $\xi \in S^1$, these values are captured by the \emph{signature jump}

-the collection of which (nearly) determine $\sigma_{M,\lambda}$.
+the collection of which determines $\sigma_{M,\lambda}$ up to an additive constant.
 In turn, the signature jumps can be explicitly calculated if one knows the isometry type of the linking form $(M,\lambda)$.
 Indeed, every linking form decomposes uniquely as

 where the summands are explicit linking forms (whose definitions are recalled in Subsection~\ref{sec:SignaturesOfLinkingForms}) and the value of $\delta \sigma_{(M,\lambda)}(\xi)$ can be read off this decomposition.